Analytic-Abdul/football_chatbot_starter/README.md

 # Football Memoirs - AI for Hardcore Football Fans

-This Streamlit app uses a Neo4j graph database and OpenAI's GPT model to answer questions about international football history from 1872 to the present day.
+This Streamlit app uses a Neo4j graph database and OpenAI's GPT-4o model to answer questions about international football history from 1872 to the present day.

 ## Setup